Place des Victoires: Modern times

-In 1793, the Place was renamed Place des Victoires-Nationaux (National Victories Square), and a wooden pyramid was erected on the site of the destroyed statue.
-In 1810, under the rule of Napoléon I, a nude statue of the General Louis Desaix replaced the pyramid.
+In 1793, the Place was renamed Place des Victoires-Nationales (National Victories Square), and a wooden pyramid was erected on the site of the destroyed statue.
+In 1810, under the rule of Napoleon, a nude statue of the General Louis Desaix replaced the pyramid.
 However, following the abdication of Napoléon, the statue was taken down and its metal was used to create a new statue of Henry IV on the nearby Pont Neuf.

 In 1828, the restored Bourbon king, Charles X, commissioned the current equestrian statue, which was sculpted by François Joseph Bosio in imitation of the famous Bronze Horseman.
 Louis XIV, dressed as a Roman emperor, sits on a proud horse rearing on its hind legs.
-An iron fence encircles the twelve-meter-high monument.
+An iron fence encircles the twelve-metre-high monument.

-Square today
+The square today

-The area surrounding the Place des Victoires is now an upmarket neighborhood.
+The area surrounding the Place des Victoires is now an upmarket Rive Droite neighbourhood.
 Fashion designers Kenzo and Cacharel have boutiques there, as have the ready-to-wear chains Maje, and Zadig et Voltaire.
-The German Forum for Art History (Deutsches Forum für Kunstgeschichte) is on the Place and the French Institut national d'histoire de l'art is in nearby Galerie Colbert.
+The German Forum for Art History (Deutsches Forum für Kunstgeschichte) is on the square and the French Institut national d'histoire de l'art is in nearby Galerie Colbert.